-The Center for Neurodegenerative Disease Research (CNDR) places high importance on training the next generation of researchers in neurodegenerative disease research.
-A training program, supported by a grant from the National Institute on Aging (NIA) is available.
+The Center for Neurodegenerative Disease Research recognizes the importance of training the next generation of researchers in neurodegenerative disease research and therefore offers a training program supported by a grant from the National Institute on Aging (NIA).

-"Training in Age Related Neurodegenerative Diseases" NIH/NIA AG00255
+"Training in Age Related Neurodegenerative Diseases" NIH/NIA AG0025

 Program Director: Virginia M.-Y. Lee, PhD

 This T32 Training Grant funded by the National Institute on Aging (NIA) of the National Institutes of Health mentors and educates young investigators to conduct research in age-related neurodegenerative diseases with a goal of supporting trainees as they develop into independent investigators in studies on the etiology, pathogenesis, diagnosis and treatment of Alzheimer's disease, Parkinson's disease, frontotemporal dementias, motor neuron disease and related disorders.

 - Pre-doctoral Ph.D. and M.D./Ph.D. students who have been admitted to a Penn PhD program to pursue thesis research in age-related neurodegenerative diseases;

 - Scientists, physicians or veterinarians who have completed a Ph.D., M.D., D.V.M., M.D.-Ph.D. or D.V.M.-Ph.D. and wish to pursue a postdoctoral research fellowship in age related neurodegenerative diseases.